 By Subrupt EditorialPublished Reviewed

-Pick by your scale and shape.
+Quick map by data shape.
 OSS self-hosted with the same connector breadth: Airbyte.
-Mid-market at $100/mo flat-tier pricing: Stitch.
-Mid-market with event-stream pricing at $239/mo: Hevo Data.
+Mid-market with flat-tier predictable pricing: Stitch.
+Mid-market with event-volume pricing: Hevo Data.
 Real-time CDC plus batch in one platform: Estuary Flow.
 Event-stream-first with reverse-ETL bundled: RudderStack.

 Affiliate disclosure: Subrupt earns a commission when you switch to a service through our recommendation links.
 This never changes the price you pay.
 We only recommend services where there's a real cost or feature advantage for you, and our picks are based on the data on this page, not on which programs pay the most.